Types of Intake#

 3D printed intake (NinjaFlex/TPU Filament)#

-TPU/NinjaFlex 3D printer filament is a great low-RPM intake flap option, if designed right they work very well with VEX 393 motors (considered servos in FTC), and several teams have successfully used this configuration in competition.
+TPU/NinjaFlex 3D printer filament is a great low-RPM intake flap option, if designed right they work well with servos, and several teams have successfully used this configuration in competition.

 We recommend 3D printed intakes only if your team has had experience in 3D printing parts.